meilisearch/documentation/reference/api/search.md

 **Expected value**: a string
 **Default value**: `"…"`

-Sets a string marking crop boundaries when using the [`attributesToCrop`](#attributes-to-crop) parameter.
-The crop marker will be present on both sides of the crop.
+Sets a string to mark crop boundaries when using the [`attributesToCrop`](#attributes-to-crop) parameter.
+The crop marker will be inserted on both sides of the crop.
+If `attributesToCrop` is not configured, `cropMarker` has no effect on the returned search results.

 If `cropMarker` is set to `null` or an empty string, no markers will be included in the returned results.

-Crop markers are only added where content has been actually removed.
+Crop markers are only added where content has been removed.
 For example, if the cropped text includes the first word of the field value, the crop marker will not be added to the beginning of the cropped result.

 #### Example

-When searching for `winter feast`, you can use `cropMarker` to change the default `…`:
+When searching for `shifu`, you can use `cropMarker` to change the default `…`:

 <CodeSamples id="search_parameter_guide_crop_marker_1" />